Impeachment trial of Andrew Johnson: Defense's presentation (April 9–20)

 The defense's presentation took place between April 9 and 20.
 The defense sought to raise doubt in the minds of senators' minds about Johnson's intent, and sought to question the criminality of the alleged impeachable offenses.

 One of the key points argued by the defense was that the language in the Tenure of Office Act was not clear, leaving vagueness as to whether the legislation itself was even applicable to the situation involving Stanton.
 The defense argued that Johnson had not violated the Tenure of Office Act because President Lincoln did not reappoint Stanton as Secretary of War at the beginning of his second term in 1865 and that he was, therefore, a leftover appointment from his 1861 Cabinet, which, they argued, removed his protection by the Tenure of Office Act.

 Another key point argued by the defense was an assertion that the Tenure of Office Act was unconstitutional, since, they argued, it interfered with the President's constitutional authority to "take care that the laws be faithfully executed."
 They argued that a President could not carry out laws when they could not trust their own Cabinet advisors.
 They argued that, even if the act were constitutional, presidents should not be convicted and removed from office for misconstruing their constitutional rights.
 They argued that if Johnson had misjudged the constitutionality of the Tenure of Office Act, that misjudgment should not result in his removal of office.

 Another key argument was that Johnson's intent in firing Stanton had been to test the very constitutionality of the Tenure of Office Act before the Supreme Court, which they asserted that he had a right to do.

-Another argument made by the defense was that Johnson was only acting, by necessity, to keep a staffed an operational Department of War by appointing Lorenzo Thomas an interim officer.
+Another argument made by the defense was that Johnson was only acting, by necessity, to keep a staffed and operational Department of War by appointing Lorenzo Thomas an interim officer.
 They argued that this had resulted in no public injury that would necessitate Johnson's removal from office.

 Another key point argued by the defense was an assertion that presidents should not be removed from office for political misdeeds through impeachment, but, rather, through elections.
 The defense argued that the Republican Party was abusing impeachment as a political tool.